Denver, CO to Grand Rapids, MI Movers (NEW 2026 Costs)

 - Grand Rapids's population is about 72% less than Denver.

-- Grand Rapids's public transportation has a score of 6 out of 10 versus Denver's higher score of 8.
+- Grand Rapids's public transportation score of 6 out of 10 is lower than Denver's score of 8.

 - Grand Rapids is less walkable than Denver with a score of 56 out of 100 vs Denver's 95 out of 100.

-- Grand Rapids has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Denver, which has a score of 96 out of 100.
+- Grand Rapids has a bike-friendliness score of 52 out of 100, which means it isn't as accessible or safe for cyclists as Denver, which has a score of 96.

-Other things to consider for your Denver vs. Grand Rapids move
+Other things to consider for your Denver to Grand Rapids move

 - State regulator: You can verify a Michigan moving company's license by visiting the state's public utilities commission.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Grand Rapids Start the process here.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Grand Rapids smoothly.
+Start the process here.

 Where to live in Grand Rapids